celer-network/sgn-networks/docs/delegator.md

 1. Approve CELR to the DPoS contract through the `Approve CELR` button at lower left corner.

    The value should be equal or greater than the total CELR amount you plan to delegator to the validators.
-You will be able to see the valud updated at the upper left allowance field.
+You will be able to see the value updated at the upper left allowance field after the transaction is confirmed.

 2. Once clicked into a validator, you can see a `Actions` button in the upper right corner.
 Delegate through `Actions -> Delegate`.
+   The minimal staking amount per operation is 1 CELR.

 ## Withdraw stake

 1. Input the amount of stake to withdraw through `Actions -> Initialize Withdraw` witin a validator page.
+The minimal withdrawal amount per operation is 1 CELR.

 2. Confirm your withdrawal through `Actions -> Confirm Withdraw` after the mainchain `slashTimeout` (currently 100 ETH block, approximately 30 minutes)